Yejashi/obsidianNotes/Research/LLVM/Clang/Preprocessor.md

 For the Token class, there are two things we want to highlight here, as follows:
 1. **Token kind** tells you what this token is.A
 2. **Identifier** represents both language keywords and arbitrary frontend tokens (a function name, for example).
-Clang's preprocessor used a dedicated **IdentifierInfo** class to carry extra identifier information, which we're going to cover later in this section.
+Clang's preprocessor used a dedicated **IdentifierInfo** class to carry extra identifier information.